-The Community Orchard and Wildlife Allotment Garden is approximately 3 hectares in size and is unusual in that, while it accommodates some 28 allotments, these are scattered among a mosaic of meadows and wooded tracts.
-Owned by the Parish Council, the area is being managed for and with the local community to provide a peaceful and recreational and learning environment plus a safe haven for many species of flora and fauna that can be found here.
+The Wildlife Allotment Garden & Community Orchard is approximately 3 hectares in size and is unusual in that, while it accommodates some 26 allotments, these are scattered among a mosaic of meadows and wooded tracts.
+Owned by The Poor’s Allotments & Recreation Ground Charities, much of the administration supporting the site is undertaken by the Parish Council in its capacity as sole corporate trustee.
+The area is being managed for and with the local community to provide a peaceful and recreational and learning environment plus a safe haven for many species of flora and fauna that can be found here.
 There is access to most parts of the site via a series of permissive paths with boardwalks across the wetter ground and an observation platform by the pond.

 The orchard contains a mixed planting of fruit tress , which will be added to, along with the introduction of nut trees.